 According to federal law, veterans have the right to be employed in civilian job positions free of discrimination.
 These protections are in place for individuals who are no longer serving and for members of the active military, including those in the National Guard and the Army Reserves.

 In the event of a violation, the employer can be held responsible.
 Accountability could include a financial settlement and a return to employment.
 Whether there will be financial damage payments or a job reinstatement or both will depend on the situation.
-Share the details of your situation with a Columbus employment attorney to learn more.
+Share the details of your situation with an employment attorney to learn more.

 USERRA is One of the Ways to Protect Your Rights